 Having said that, however, I do have a couple complaints to add to Jeremy's.
 1. They rhymed "wife" and "life" in three songs.
 Come on, writers.
 Google "rhyme dictionary" next time you're stuck like that.
-2. The appliances watching the budding romance sing, "Who'd have ever thought that this could be?" and while that makes sense from the perspective of movie characters who don't know they're in a movie, it's an insult to the audience's intelligence because everyone with an age and IQ over five knew this would be even if they were completely unfamiliar with the story.
+2. The appliances watching the budding romance sing, "Who'd have ever thought that this could be?" and while that makes sense from the perspective of movie characters who don't know they're in a movie, it's an insult to the audience's intelligence because everyone with an age and IQ over five knew that this would be even if they were completely unfamiliar with the story.
 But just for fun I drafted an alternate and perhaps more realistic outcome.
-"Realistic" being a relative term, given that one of the parties is still a human magically turned into a talking beast by an enchantress.
+"Realistic" being a relative term, given that one of the parties is still a human magically turned into a talking monstrosity by an enchantress.

 "Beast," says Hermione, er, Belle, "I've decided that I just want to be friends.
 I promise it's not at all because you look like the offspring of Chewbacca and Satan."

 "Hmph," says the Beast.
 "That's what they all say.
 I thought you were different.
 The same old lies...
 Do you think I can't handle the truth?
 Is that what you think?"

 "Oh, stop it."
 Belle sighs.
 "Look, okay, maybe that is a teensy little bit of the reason, but mostly it's because I didn't like how you treated my father and I."

 "My father and me.
 You wouldn't say 'how you treated I', so saying 'how you treated my father and I' is a hypercorrection improperly substituting the nominative for the accusative."

 "Je m'en fous.
 I didn't like it, is all I'm saying.
 And that was only, what, three days ago?
 How can I trust that you've really changed already?
 I'd have to be some kind of idiot, right?"

 The Beast's face seems to go a little red beneath his fur.
 "Er...
 I guess when you put it that way..."